NaiyanJones/naiyanjones.github.io/_posts/2019-11-04-british-politicians-amas-reddit-thematic-analysis.md

 ---
-title: What type of questions do people ask British politicians in online Q&As?
-A thematic analysis of MP’s “Ask Me Anything” sessions on Reddit
+title: "What type of questions do people ask British politicians in online Q&As?
+A thematic analysis of MP’s “Ask Me Anything” sessions on Reddit"
 published: false
 date:{2019-11-04}
 categories: